deepikachopra9501-ship-it/deepsdemoo/README.md

 # deepsdemoo
-this is my first git repo
+this is my first git repository auther - Deepika Chopra